dhh1128/kila/project-knowledge/general-ai-instructions.md

 Cite the specific rule when identifying violations.

-### Step 3: Identify True Gaps
+### Step 3: Pattern Recognition Before Error Declaration

+**CRITICAL**: Before flagging elements as "missing" or "wrong", check for patterns:
+- If you notice the same element appears to be "missing" multiple times (e.g., articles, prepositions), STOP
+- Search the grammar files for explicit rules about that element
+- Example: Noticing "missing" articles repeatedly → search for "article" in syntax.md
+- Pattern of omissions often indicates an intentional rule, not an error

-Only flag as "missing" if:
+Only after verifying no rule exists, flag as "missing" if:
 - ✅ You applied morphology and found the base form
 - ✅ The base form is not in your loaded glossary context
 - ✅ It's not derivable from existing words + affixes
+- ✅ You searched for relevant grammar rules and found none explaining the pattern

 When proposing coinages, follow the full word coining process.